Eno-Mario/react/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-## Exercise 8
+## Exercise 10

-Starting from the last props exercise, modify the Age component so that the "Your age is " message is rendered only if the age prop is greater than 18.
-Otherwise render the "You are very young!" message.
+Create an AlertClock function component that renders a button.
+When the button is clicked, an alert should be shown with the current time.
+Render the AlertClock component within the App component.
+Make it so that the event handler is received as a prop by the AlertClock component, instead of being implemented within the component itself.
+Tip: use the Date object to get the current time.